 - Support collaboration among organizations to sustain coastal and ocean resources

 - Increase public information and education opportunities

-- The University of Oregon and the South Slough National Estuarine Research Reserve, through NOAA funding, have purchased a 3.4 acre parcel adjacent to OIMB's campus which is sufficient to move forward with the next phase of construction involving the housing of multiple agencies in the $10-12 million Charleston Coastal and Ocean Life Center.
+- The University of Oregon and the South Slough National Estuarine Research Reserve, through NOAA funding, purchased a 3.4 acre parcel adjacent to OIMB’s campus which is sufficient to move forward with the next phase of construction involving the housing of multiple agencies in the $10-12 million Charleston Coastal and Ocean Life Center.

 - ODOT, Coos County, and the Port of Coos Bay have collaborated on the pedestrian-oriented improvements to Boat Basin Drive fronting the OIMB campus, the Marine Life Center and the future Coastal and Ocean Life Center.
-These improvements will be completed later this year.

-- OIMB has acquired a new submersible ROV for exploring and researching off-shore habitat at depths up to 2,000 ft. providing a unique opportunity to more completely understand Oregon's ocean environments with the latest technology.
+- OIMB has acquired a new submersible ROV for exploring and researching off-shore habitat at depths up to 2,000 feet, providing a unique opportunity to more completely understand Oregon’s ocean environments with the latest technology.